Register as an Artist

-Pittenweem Arts Festival welcomes all professional visual artists: there is no selection process.
-The main thing is that you must find a venue first and these are few and far between, as the festival has grown over the years.
+Pittenweem Arts Festival welcomes all professional artists: there is no selection process but artists must first find and confirm a venue in the village before registering to take part.
 The festival does not have venues to allocate.
 As the Festival has grown over the years Pittenweem now hosts over 100 venues.
-Historically, these are private arrangements between artists and venue owners and owners do not always contact us if they have space to offer.
+Historically, these are private arrangements between artists and venue owners and owners do not always inform us if they have space to offer.

 If you have any contacts in the village, or with exhibiting artists then that would be your first move.
 Visiting the Festival the year before you wish to exhibit can be useful for making enquiries of other artists.

-Read the Exhibiting Artist Registration form (see download), then complete it on-line or print off and follow instructions.
+Please read the Exhibiting Artist Registration form (see download below), then complete it on-line or print off and follow instructions.
 The registration fee may be paid by BACs or sent with the form.

 For inclusion on the festival website and brochure, images must be of high definition (large file size).
 Please email those to the address given on the form.
-You will get an acknowledgment email when form and images are received.
+You will receive an acknowledgment email when form, fee and images are received.
 The deadline for inclusion in the Festival is March 15.